 If primary care physicians know the price of the medications they prescribe, they are likely to discuss affordability and adherence and encourage shared decisionmaking with patients.

 A CHCF design challenge sought solutions to help patients take an active role in recognizing, chronicling, and sharing information about hurdles in their lives that affect their health.

 Held: July 30, 2014

-This regional meeting will be geared toward small teams leading efforts to improve care for patients with complex care needs.
+This regional meeting was geared toward small teams leading efforts to improve care for patients with complex care needs.

 CHCF sponsors a series in the Journal of General Internal Medicine dedicated to new ways of organizing, improving, and delivering quality health care.
 Series articles are open access.